stratum/stratum/stratum/hal/bin/barefoot/README.md

 switch (in this case just make sure the correct ONLP library for your platform is loaded at runtime).

-**`stratum_bf` currently needs to link to the thrift library, until support for gNMI is complete.
-As a result you need to set the `THRIFT_INSTALL` environment variable to point to the directory where `libthrift.so` is installed.
-For most users, this directory should be `/usr/local/lib`**
 ```
-export THRIFT_INSTALL=/usr/local/lib
 bazel build //stratum/hal/bin/barefoot:stratum_bf
 ```